ryzokuken/bugzilla/docs/en/rst/administration.rst

 The first screen is a search form to search for existing user accounts.
-You can run searches based either on the user ID, real name or login name (i.e. the email address, or just the first part of the email address if the "emailsuffix" parameter is set).
-The search can be conducted
-in different ways using the listbox to the right of the text entry box.
+You can run searches based either on the user ID, real name, login name or email address.
+The search can be conducted in different ways using the listbox to the right of the text entry box.
 You can match by case-insensitive substring (the default), regular expression, a *reverse* regular expression